-- 1. Elections will be conducted by oral nominations and seconded, with a written nomination and ballot. - 2.
+- 1. Elections will be conducted by oral nominations and seconds, with a written-ballot. - 2.
 Nominations will be clearly announced prior to voting to allow nominees to decline nominations. - 3.
 The Chairperson and Vice Chairperson should be on different appointment cycles, if possible.
-Each appointment office term will be for one year or until a successor is elected. - 4.
+Each office term will be for one year or until a successor is elected. - 4.
 A candidate for Chairperson must have completed one year of service on the BZA to be nominated. - 5.
-The Secretary or a representative from the Planning and Zoning Office will be the acting Chairperson for the first meeting of the year until the Chairperson and Vice Chairperson are nominated and elected.

-- 6. The Secretary Chairperson will be able to appoint an impartial assistant from the Associate Members, the audience or County Courthouse staff to assist with the elections, if needed. - 7.
+The Chairperson will be able to appoint an impartial assistant from the Associate Members, the audience, or County Courthouse staff to assist with the elections, if needed. - 6.
 After the elections the Chairperson will be seated and will preside for the remainder of the meeting.